ThirVondukr/passlib/docs/narr/hash-tutorial.rst

 Unicode & non-ASCII Characters
 ------------------------------
-Sidenote regarding unicode passwords & non-ASCII characters:
+*Sidenote regarding unicode passwords & non-ASCII characters:*

 For the majority of hash algorithms and use-cases, passwords should be provided as either :class:`!unicode` (or ``utf-8``-encoded :class:`!bytes`).

-One major exception legacy hashes that were generated using a different character encoding.
+One exception is legacy hashes that were generated using a different character encoding.
 In this case, passwords should be encoded using the correct encoding before they are passed to :meth:`!verify`;
 otherwise users may not be able to log in successfully.